colinpaicemq/SMFFormatter/README.md

 1. STCK/STCKE as a STCK value of an interval, for example CPU, or duration.
 It calculates STCK/4096, or STCKE/16 as appropriate
 1. User specified function for decoding a field.
 1. TRIPLET(..)
 ETRIPLET will generate the code to loop round for each section
+1. Hundredth's of a second - used in SMF 30
+1. Units of 128 microseconds - used in SMF 30 IO times

 ## Accumulate fields
 From my work with MQ performance, I know that it is very useful to be able to summarise CPU and response times.